joshbaldwin/EightQueens/README.txt

-This is a very basic C++ program illustrating how to use a genetic algorthim to solve the Eight Queens problem.
+This is a very basic C++ program illustrating how to use a genetic algorithm to solve the Eight Queens problem.

 Each state of the board is a string of digits.
 Each digit is the row the queen